krsdata/programmerlab/wp-content/plugins/likebtn-like-button/readme.txt

 = Documentation =

-<a href="https://likebtn.com/en/wordpress-like-button-plugin#documentation" target="_blank" title="WordPress Like Button Rating">Like Button Plugin Documentation</a>
+<a href="https://likebtn.com/en/wordpress-like-button-plugin#documentation" target="_blank" title="WordPress Like Button Rating">Like Button Rating Plugin Documentation</a>

 [youtube https://www.youtube.com/watch?v=JpMYoKPPbyM]

 The Like Button Rating plugin is powered by <a href="http://likebtn.com" target="_blank" title="Like button rating for website">LikeBtn.com</a>.
 The plugin is **commercial** and provides a 7-day TRIAL.
-After TRIAL ends your website is switched to the **FREE plan** and you can continue using FREE or <a href="https://likebtn.com/en/pricing" target="_blank" title="Like Button Plans">upgrade.
+After TRIAL ends your website is switched to the **FREE plan** and you can continue using FREE or <a href="https://likebtn.com/en/pricing" target="_blank" title="Like Button Plans">upgrade</a>.
+Plugin also provides discounts for non-profits.

 ---